jhunkeler/astroconda/source/contributing.rst

 The ``requirements`` section may be confusing to some, so let's clarify the distinction between ``build`` and ``run`` before diving in.
 The ``build`` section defines Conda packages required at compile-time (i.e. ``python setup.py install``), whereas the ``run`` section lists Conda packages required at install-time (i.e. ``conda install [package]``).

 As recipe maintainer the method used to dependency discover is that of trial and error.
 For many Python packages obtained via PyPi, it is easy enough to visually examine ``setup.py`` or ``requirements.txt`` to get a good idea of the recipes you need to depend on.
-Some package may require several iterations of executing ``conda-build`` and returning to your recipe in the editor to append more packages.
+Some package may require several iterations of executing ``conda build`` and returning to your recipe in the editor to append more packages.

 As we can see below, ``sympy`` requires ``mpmath``, ``setuptools`` and ``python`` to *build* the recipe, but only ``mpmath`` and ``python`` to *run it* successfully after installation: